zowe/docs-site/docs/user-guide/install-zos.md

             /zowe-install.yaml
     ```

-2. Review the `zowe-install.yaml` file which contains the following properties:
+2. Review the `zowe-install.yaml` file which contains the following properties used by the installation:

     - `install:rootDir` is the directory that Zowe installs to create a Zowe runtime.
 The default directory is `~/zowe/v.r.m` where *v* is the Zowe version number, *r* is the release number and *m* is the modification number,for example, 1.0.0 or 1.2.11 .
 The user's home directory is the default value.
 This ensures that the user who performs the installation has permission to create the directories that are required for the installation.
 If the Zowe runtime will be maintained by multiple users, it is recommended to use another directory based on your site's conventions.
       You can run the installation process multiple times with different values in the `zowe-install.yaml` file to create separate installations of the Zowe runtime.
 Ensure that the directory where Zowe will be installed is empty.
 The install script exits if the directory is not empty and creates the directory if it does not exist.

 3. Execute the `zowe-install.sh` script.

  The `zowe-install.sh` mode performs two steps.
 The first of these is to install a Zowe runtime into the `root_dir` folder.
-The second is to configure the instance so that it can be launched.
+The second is to configure the runtime directory so that an instance of the ZOWESVR STC can be launched which will start the Zowe address spaces.

+ When installing the Zowe runtime from the convenience build the recommended approach is to perform the installation by running `zowe-install.sh -I` option which just performs the first installation step to create the runtime directory.
+The configuration is then done separately

- When installing the Zowe runtime from the convenience build it is possible to perform both the install and configure steps as a single command by running `zowe-install.sh` without any arguments.
+ it is possible to perform both the install and configure steps as a single command by running `zowe-install.sh` without any arguments.
 The documentation steps below describe the steps separately where the creation of the runtime directory is broken apart from its configuration.
 The configuration step is the same for a Zowe runtime whether it was installed from a convenience build or from an SMP/E distribution.

   With the current directory being the `/install` directory, execute the script `zowe-install.sh` by issuing the following command: